kimeckert/ESP32-RMT-Rx-raw/README.md

 This application has been tested on an Adafruit ESP32 Feather board.
 The application flashes the on-board visible LED and reports mark and space durations when responding to received RMT data.

 An example of received data.
-A single RMT item consists of two durations.
+A single RMT item consists of two durations.<br />

-<pre>  Received 34 items
+  Received 34 items

 9012,-4478,590,-540,591,-535,588,-1659,594,-536,590,-537,592,-535,591,-535,591,-536,590,-1658,590,-1659,594,-536,588,-1659,595,-1654,591,-1659,595,-1654,595,-1656,593,-1657,593,-538,590,-536,590,-1657,594,-536,590,-538,591,-535,590,-537,593,-535,591,-1656,593,-1657,592,-537,592,-1655,594,-1655,596,-1654,593,-1654,597,0

   Received 34 items

 9009,-4479,595,-536,589,-538,589,-1658,593,-537,592,-535,590,-537,587,-540,591,-536,591,-1655,596,-1654,591,-540,590,-1656,594,-1656,592,-1656,591,-1660,592,-1657,592,-1657,593,-535,591,-537,591,-1655,592,-538,588,-539,591,-536,589,-538,592,-535,589,-1657,594,-1655,593,-537,593,-1654,592,-1658,594,-1656,592,-1656,595,0

   Received 2 items

 9006,-2227,595,0

   Received 2 items

 9010,-2226,593,0

   Received 2 items

-9011,-2223,595,0</pre>
+9011,-2223,595,0